pearldarkk/Practical-Reverse-Engineering-Self-solution/Chapter1/README.md

 	call	func	#
 	add	esp, 12	#,
 ```
-One more `cdecl` call and it pushed all 3 values onto the stack.
-In the `func` function, our `return` was implemented at line 63:
+One more `cdecl` call and it pushes all 3 values onto the stack.
+In the `func` function, our `return` is implemented at line 63:
 ```
 # p174.c:13:     return obj;
 	mov	eax, DWORD PTR 8[ebp]	# tmp85, .result_ptr